-To maintain tire safety, purchase new tires that are the same size as the vehicle's original tires or another size recommended by the manufacturer.
+To maintain tire safety, purchase new tires that are the same size and load rating as the vehicle's original tires.
 Look at the tire information placards or the sidewall of the tire you are replacing to find this information.
 If you have any doubt about the correct size to choose, consult with the tire dealer.
+NEVER install tires that are rated lower in capacity than original tires.